ruchikav95/BA-810-Group-Project/README.md

-# Predicting oCandidates Who Stay/Leave the Company and the Prediction of the City Development Index
+# Predicting Candidates Who Stay/Leave the Company and the Prediction of the City Development Index
 Team 3: Xinping Yu, Ruchika Venkateswaran, Yigit Demiralp, Bosoo Kim, Muyan Xie

 ## Introduction and Motivation